 The tender young seed pods are edible,34 with a flavor like a radish.
 They make a tasty snack for hungry docents.

 In the Reserve, a constant battle is waged against wild radish.160 In the past, areas have been totally cleared of these plants only to have them return with vigor the following years.
-Conservancy volunteers on the Lagoon Platoon have spent many man-and-woman-hours removing wild radish from our restoration sites.
+Community volunteers have spent many man-and-woman-hours removing wild radish from our restoration sites.